gnanet/upc-maintenance-monitor/README.md

 ## About

 UPC Maintenance Monitor is an open source monitoring tool for scheduled maintenances of the hungarian cable provider UPC.
-It monitors the maintenance schedule webpage and emails you when a maintenance is scheduled for the town/city you providede to look for.
+It monitors the maintenance schedule webpage and emails you when a maintenance is scheduled for the town/city you provided.

 See the example site: https://www.do01.r-us.hu/upc-karb/